 Are you a member of a country club/beach club/yacht club?

 We are members of the Chappaqua Swim and Tennis Club.
-Chappaqua (in the town of New Castle) does not have a town pool, however, there are several private pool and tennis clubs.
+Chappaqua (in the town of New Castle) does not have a town pool, however, there are several private pool and tennis clubs in the area.
 These clubs are by no means glamorous, but they are perfectly serviceable and my boys always enjoy themselves when we go.

 Growing up in Harrison (a town in Southern Westchester), I have always been aware of Chappaqua’s reputation for wonderful public schools.
-So far, my older son begins Second Grade in the Fall, the school have lived up to the hype.
-Our taxes are outrageously high, but our public schools are fantastic.
+So far, my older son begins second grade in the Fall, the school have lived up to the hype.
+Chappaqua taxes are outrageously high, but Chappaqua public schools are fantastic.

-Do you or your spouse commute to the city?
-What has your experience been with the commute?
-How long does it take to get to Manhattan?
+Do you or your spouse commute to New York City?
+What has your experience been with the commute from Chappaqua?

-My husband commutes to the city daily, and has told me that he actually prefers his commute from Chappaqua over his commute from Brooklyn.
+My husband commutes to New York City daily, and has told me that he actually prefers his commute from Chappaqua over his commute from Brooklyn.
 This is partially due to the fact that our home is very, very close to the Chappaqua train station.
 He can walk to the train and once he’s on board he can be at Grand Central in about 50-60 minutes.

-By choosing a home near the train station, we took this pressure off of ourselves.
-When we bid on a home in Mamaroneck (before we bought in Chappaqua), it was also within walking distance of their train station.
-I highly recommend browsing homes that are within walking distance of your local train station.
+I love living within walking distance to the train station.
+By choosing a home near the train station, we took the pressure off of ourselves to have to deal with securing parking spots at the train station.
+Plus living near the train station, cuts down the overall door to door commute to New York City.
+When we bid on a home in Mamaroneck (before we bought in Chappaqua), it was also within walking distance of the Mamaroneck train station.
+I highly recommend looking at homes that are within walking distance of your local metro north train station.
 We love it!
 In fact, we did a major home renovation last summer to give ourselves more living space in our home because location, location, location!

 Any advice you can give to someone looking to move to Chappaqua?